 So…long post ahead.
 For those friends of mine who have lost a parent and sometimes struggle with remembering that they’re still near, this will strike a chord.

-Last fall, my dad gave me 5 huge totes full of pictures…like all of the pictures.
+Last fall, my dad gave me 5 huge bins full of pictures…like all of the pictures.
 1975-present.
 My whole life and then some.
 Albums, frames, boxes of loose pictures.

 My mom had done a good job of putting pictures in albums until 1990ish, when, for whatever reason, she decided she was done…and she was always trying to get me to organize them for her :).
 So really, I knew what I was getting into when Dad brought these.
 Mom still took lots of pictures; they just got put into boxes after that point.

 My sister Hayley and I decided to take an evening last fall to start going through the boxes (we made it through 2), just to see what all was in them.
-In addition to our childhoods in photo form, we found some amazing pictures of both of our parents as children, too.
+In addition to reliving our childhoods through pictures, we found some amazing snapshots of both of our parents as children, too.

 Part of one box was just an absolute hodge-podge: pictures of my kids, my mom pregnant with me, a few random family Christmas pictures we’d been sent over the years, cousins’ school pictures, and on and on…a good number of them were pictures that had been pulled from albums at one time or another and just never put back*.